 The faculty members in the program are:

-Priganc, Victoria; Assistant Professor, Department of Rehabilitation and Movement Science; PHD, Nova Southeastern University
+Priganc, Victoria; Associate Professor, Department of Rehabilitation and Movement Science; PHD, Nova Southeastern University

 Meyer, Margaret; Assistant Professor, Department of Rehabilitation and Movement Science; OTD, Boston University

 OT 410.
 Foundations for OT Practice.
 2 Credits.

 The history of occupational therapy, and exploration of theories and frames of reference that guide practice.
 Introduction to documentation, ethical practice, professionalism, goal writing, APA, and scholarly writing.
 Prerequisite: Graduate student in the Occupational Therapy Doctoral program.